thuongshoo/psensor/README.md

-psensor
+psensor-fork
 - adjustment to avoid too small sensorlist area
 - fix memory leak.
 - support CMakefile.

-psensor — CMake build
+psensor-fork — CMake build

 This repository has been migrated from autotools to CMake.
 The CMake build produces two targets:

-- psensor — the GUI application
+- psensor-fork — the GUI application
-- psensor-server — the HTTP server
+- psensor-fork-server — the HTTP server

 Quick build